I would like to replace my old (80s) Honeywell room thermostat with

 Is my installation compatible with the 907?
 The installation manual

-suggests current needs to by <8A; how does one check that?
+suggests current needs to by

 You will only need "Live" and "Switched Live".
 Tape up the neutral as it is